AGGRESSIVE | AFFORDABLE | EFFECTIVE | EXPERIENCED

 - Do I need an attorney for a DWI? – Yes?
 There are many ways to fight a DWI and avoid losing your license and possibly going to jail.
 As an experienced DWI lawyer, I have successfully helped many individuals with their DWI charges.

-- I blew under the legal limit, can I still be charged? – Yes!
+- I blew under the legal limit; can I still be charged? – Yes!
 You can still be charged with a DWI even if your tested Blood Alcohol Content (BAC) level was below the legal limit.
-This is because if your driving is affected in anyway due to alcohol, a DWI can follow.
+This is because if you’re driving is affected in any way due to alcohol, a DWI can follow.
 Think of it this way, if you had refused to take the breath test, they might be able to convict you without that evidence.
 If you blow under the legal limit, they still do not have that evidence.
-Though, a breath test under the legal limit may actually play in your favor, depending on the driving.
+Though, a breath test under the legal limit may play in your favor, depending on the driving.

 - Should I have Blown?
 Now that’s a loaded question!
 There’s no one answer, and the armchair quarterbacking that happens is different in every case.
 It’s the law, so I guess the answer is yes, probably, with exceptions, and they’re not good.

 - What or Who determines a charge of DWI? – In Missouri, an individual is charged with DWI if the blood tests show .08 or higher for an adult or .02 or higher for minors, which means under 21.
 You can also be charged with DWI if you refuse the breath test or if the officer believes that you are under the influence of alcohol regardless of whether your breath test is under a .08.

 - If they take my license, can I get a work permit?
 Most of the time yes, you should speak to your lawyer about the best way to go about that as there are limitations and conditions.